10 Group Texting Etiquette Rules Everyone Should Follow

 Announce if you are leaving the conversation

 Don’t ghost your text message group.
 If you’re busy or just can’t continue the conversation, let everyone know you’re leaving so they won’t expect a response from you anymore.
 You know when you don’t look at a group chat for a few minutes and it’s filled with everyone saying, “Where’s Sarah?
 Did she leave?
 Hello?”
 That’s never fun for anyone.
 Just be considerate and say that you can’t talk.
+Speaking of group chats, here is how to name one on any device.

 Allow the conversation to have an end